-Notes: (i) Family hours of childcare refer to the sum of direct and supervisory care hours provided by all family members 15 years or older. (ii) 615 families are in the sample for the estimates shown in the table, of which 475 and 140 have female and male reference persons, respectively.
+Notes: (i) Family hours of childcare refer to the sum of direct and supervisory care hours provided by all family members 15 years or older. (ii) 615 families are included in the sample for the estimates shown in the table, of which 475 and 140 have female and male reference persons, respectively.
 Buyers of childcare services in the sample were 173, of which 144 and 29, respectively, had female and male reference persons.

 Conclusion

 If a measure of consumption is to include the value of household production, the average value of that measure will be substantially higher than the value before the inclusion.
-We found this is true irrespective of which measure—ours or the BEA’s—is used.
+We found this to be true irrespective of which measure—ours or the BEA’s—is used.
 However, the extent of the increase in expenditures is much larger when our measure is employed (1.5 vs. 2.0 times).
 The main reason is that we include supervisory childcare while the BEA measure excludes it.
 Defining childcare is far more crucial than how it is valued for determining the size of household production.
-In contrast, the inclusion of unpaid help from nonhousehold persons seems to have a minor impact on the average value of household production.
-As we noted before, this may be partly due to the inadequacies in the available data to capture the full extent of such help.
+In contrast, the inclusion of unpaid help from non-household persons seems to have a minor impact on the average value of household production.
+As noted before, this may be partly due to the inadequacies in the available data to capture the full extent of such help.

 The additional consumption that is made available to household members via household production is not made possible through household members' equal contribution to domestic labor.
 Indeed, this reflects the well-known gender disparity in time spent on household activities and childcare.
 Our estimates showed that women contributed 78 percent of the extra potential consumption due to household production.